Grants

 What can I spend the money on?
 Can I pay myself?

 There are no specific rules, restrictions, or reporting requirements about how you spend the money.
 (No keeping track of receipts!)
-We will simply send you $500 in May 2024, and you can spend it however you see fit, whether that’s on equipment, tools, website hosting, paying yourself or someone else for time, something else, or some combination.
+We will simply send you the money, and you can spend it however you see fit, whether that’s on equipment, tools, website hosting, paying yourself or someone else for time, something else, or some combination.
 However, if you’re a prof applying for this grant primarily to pay students, consider instead encouraging your students to apply for their own project directly.

 You will, however, have a collection of linguistics fans online who are following the LingComm results and excited to see what you make!
 No pressure 🙂